Jw0410/car_management_system/README.md

 # car_management_system
 hi, to run this program you need this requirements VSCode(for editing program) after installing the vs code, you need to install python exe file for backend program.
+Also you need Database to store the data in that case install Mysql exe file make it extract and install.

 #DOWNLOAD THE ZIP FILE